Grabulosaure/ss/README.md

 ### OS
 Use OS images from http://temlib.org/pub/mister/SS/ , passwords are the OS names, uppercase and lowercase characters.

-You can also make your own images using QEMU, or a real SparcStation.
+You can also make your own images using in the core, QEMU, or a real SparcStation.

 [Using QEMU Sparc emulator to build a RAW image](https://learn.adafruit.com/build-your-own-sparc-with-qemu-and-solaris?view=all&gclid=CjwKCAjwsJ6TBhAIEiwAfl4TWB7lb0zPB9E2s0v9HOEfbNoVReuQV-d9LEpU9mJ8X-fljT1ssA6kQRoCJdgQAvD_BwE
 )